 Our Community has persevered under this unprecedent devastation due to the Global Pandemic caused by COVID 19.
 We are pleased to announce that the Weekday Children’s Programs were able to support the community by providing online learning, virtual field trips and an interactive YouTube Channel.
-Now we are so thrilled to share with you that our Child Development Center (CDC) has reopened its doors.
-The school has redesigned many things to include a Social Distancing & Mask Wearing, Daily Health Check-In of all students and employees, Vigorous Cleaning & Disinfecting Processes, New Health & Safety Cleaning Policies and Procedures, Contained Classroom Cohorts by Age and New State of the Art Technology for families to interact daily in real time with the classroom.
+Now we are so thrilled to share with you that our programs have reopened.
+The school has redesigned many things to include social distancing and mask wearing, daily health check-ins for all students and employees, vigorous cleaning and disinfecting processes, new health and safety cleaning policies and procedures, contained classroom cohorts by age and new state of the art technology for families to interact daily in real time with the classroom.
 The CDC continues to serve the Community by caring for children from infancy through Prekindergarten and has now added the ability to care for school age children to help during this Pandemic.

 Please share our great news with your family, friends, colleagues, neighbors, and community partners.
 We are here to serve families, continue to educate children and be a beacon of light to the community.
 The contact information for the programs are as follows: